-The Dual-Transport HTTP protocol (DHTTP) described in this paper splits Web traffic between UDP and TCP.
+The Dual-Transport HTTP protocol (DHTTP) described in this paper incorporates two main ideas.
+First, it splits Web traffic between UDP and TCP.
 A DHTTP client typically sends all requests by UDP.
 The server sends its response over UDP or TCP, depending on the size of the response and the network conditions.
-By using UDP for short responses, DHTTP reduces both the number of TCP connection set-ups and the number of open connections at the server.
+By using UDP for short responses, DHTTP reduces both the number of open connections at the server and the number of TCP connection set-ups.
+In this way, DHTTP improves client latency, since fewer Web interactions wait for the connection set-ups, and increases server capacity by reducing the number of open connections servers must manage.
 Also, the utilization of the remaining TCP connections increases because they are reserved for larger objects.
 Finally, DHTTP does not have the ordering constraints of pipelining.

-Furthermore, when choosing TCP, a DHTTP server establishes the connection back to the client, reversing in a sense the client/server roles in the interaction.
-While having some implications with firewalls (see Section IV-B), this role reversal brings major benefits.
-First, it avoids an increase (compared to the current HTTP) in the number of message round-trips before the client starts receiving the data over the TCP channel (see Section III).
+The second idea behind DHTTP is that, when choosing TCP, a DHTTP server establishes the connection back to the client, reversing in a sense the client/server roles in the interaction.
+While having some implications with firewalls (see Section IV-C), this role reversal brings major benefits.
+Most importantly, it allows interception caches to use their true IP addresses in their communication with clients.
+Thus, DHTTP retains the end-toend principle of the Internet even with interception proxies.
+In particular, DHTTP would allow interception proxies to be deployed in arbitrary points in the network and hence enable a wide integration of caches into the Internet fabric.
+Furthermore, as we will see in Section III, server-initiated TCP avoids an increase (compared to the current HTTP) in the number of message round-trips before the client starts receiving the data over the TCP channel, even though TCP set-up is preceded by an "extra" UDP request message from the client.
 (Of course, when the server uses UDP, the number of message round-trips decreases.)
-Second, it removes a bottleneck process at the server that accepts all TCP connections.
-Third, as explained below, it allows unconstrained deployment of interception caches in the network.
+Finally, it removes a bottleneck process at the server that accepts all TCP connections.